Aasif Khan: Career

 He continued to play Babar in Mirzapur season 2 and appeared in short film: Sorry (2020).

-In 2021, Khan appeared in Click (2021), a short film streamed on Disney+ Hotstar and then appeared as Parchun in Umesh Bist’s comedy-drama film Pagglait which was released on 26 March 2021 on Netflix.
+In 2021, Khan appeared in Click (2021), a short film streamed on Disney+ Hotstar and then appeared as Parchun in Umesh Bist's comedy-drama film Pagglait which was released on 26 March 2021 on Netflix.

 In 2022, Aasif appeared in the web series Human which was streamed on Disney+ Hotstar, in Dil Se Hero, a mini-series by FilterCopy, and in Murder In Agonda, an Amazon miniTV web series.

 Aasif appeared as a lead protagonist in Ghar Set Hai, a comedy-drama web television series streamed on VOOT.

+Khan was next seen in The Great Indian Family, a romantic comedy film written and directed by Vijay Krishna Acharya and produced by Aditya Chopra under Yash Raj Films banner.
+He was featured in Amazon miniTV's web series - Dehati Ladke, as Prashant Bhaiya, who is an extremely talented UPSC aspirant, a mentor and a role model for the youth.
+Aasif's portrayal of Prashant Bhaiya, left a lasting mark adding to the richness of the character dynamics.

+Aasif's return as Ganesh in Panchayat season 3 was a perfect set up for an explosive season finale.
+His surprise appearance was massively applauded by the audience with majority complimenting his role from being the most hated in season 1 to the most loved character in season 3.
+He next featured in Kakuda, a horror-comedy film directed by Aditya Sarpotdar and produced by Ronnie Screwvala, under RSVP Movies, released on ZEE5.

+Aasif was spotted next as Nasir in The Bhootnii, a horror-comedy film directed by Sidhaant Sachdev, and produced by Deepak Mukut & Sanjay Dutt, which released in theaters on 1st May 2025.

-He will be seen next in horror-comedy films Kakuda and The Virgin Tree, and in romantic comedy films viz.
+He will be seen next in romantic comedy films viz.
 Ishq Chakkallas and Noorani Chehra.
+Aasif will also be featured in Section 108, a thriller drama, written and directed by Rasikh Khan and presented by Anees Bazmee.